coenfuse/devops/lamina/plugins/inputs/mqtt/readme.md

 - Release Date - 16 April 2023
 - Author - [github.com/coenfuse](www.github.com/coenfuse)

 This MQTT Input plugin is a component of the LAMINA data collection application that allows you to collect data from a local or remote MQTT broker.
-With this plugin, you can subscribe to multiple topics on the broker and receive messages that are then tagged with a specified string.
-This tagging feature is particularly useful in routing data between different components of your data collection pipeline.
-The plugin supports multiple subscriptions, and you can specify the quality of service (QoS) for each subscription.
+With this plugin, you can subscribe totopics on the broker and receive messages.
+Each message that is received from a topic is then specified a configured string tag.
+This tagging is particularly useful in routing data between different components of your data collection pipeline.
 Additionally, you can configure the plugin to automatically reconnect to the broker if the connection is lost.

 ## How to use?